 - 2010 Pittsburgh Magazine Best Kitchen Design

-This suburban residence suffered from a rambling floor plan, a lackluster kitchen and disjointed space planning.
-We re-positioned the garage entry to create a mudroom and storage entry sequence.
-We opened the kitchen up to a south-facing patio as well as to the family room, dining room and formal living room beyond.
-We gutted much of the main floor – including bearing walls that were replaced with beams.
+This suburban residence suffered from a rambling floor plan, a lackluster kitchen, and disjointed space planning.
+We re-positioned the garage entry in order to create a mudroom and storage entry sequence.
+We then opened the kitchen up to a south-facing patio as well as to the family room, dining room, and formal living room beyond.
+To achieve this, we gutted much of the main floor – including bearing walls that were replaced with beams.
 We also removed the patio façade, completely reconfigured its fenestration, and added a cedar trellis that projects a layer of lattice-like shadows on the floor.

 Views now extend outward through a wall of windows that transform into panels of colored, polished plaster as they wrap around built-in seating.
-The composition is further tied together both visually and materially through the use of maple windows, casework and trim, colored glass back splashes and counter tops, earth-tone slate tile and oak floor.
 With its substantial stainless steel island, the redesigned kitchen functions as a family hub as well as a dramatic place to entertain.